nitad54448/Sauerbrey/Q-control.md

 ### Step 3: Q-Calibration & scanning (PID 3)
 With the frequency locked, we must calibrate the relationship between the Q-Control P-gain ($K_p$) and the physical damping ($\Gamma$).
 By stepping the drive amplitude to half (or 33%), the resonator undergoes a transient decay to a new steady state.
 Because the signal never drops into the noise floor, the PLL should remain locked throughout the measurement.
 1. Ensure PID 3 P-gain starts at 0.
-2. Define a safe $K_p$ scan array (e.g., 0.0 to 10.0 or 20.0, increase it in subsecvent trials) for the PID3.
-Put lower limit and upper limit to -0.25V and 0.25V.
+2. Define a safe $K_p$ scan array (e.g., -10.0 to to 10.0, increase it in subsecvent trials) for the PID3.
+Put lower limit and upper limit to about -0.25V and 0.25V.
 3. **For each $K_p$ value in the array:**

     * Apply $K_p$ to PID 3, **enable PID 3** (`pids/2/enable -> 1`), and wait a bit (500-1000 ms) for the system to settle.
-    * Get data from the Demod 2 (you can use DAQ, we now use Poll module, it is fast enough for this purpose).
+    * Get data from the Demod 2 (you can use DAQ; we now use Poll module, it is fast enough for this purpose).
     * Step the drive signal amplitude down to 50% (or lower) of its initial value (do not disable the output).
     * Measure ~30 - 50 ms for the amplitude to decay to the new steady state.
-    * Restore the drive signal amplitude to its original value and stop polling.
+    * Stop polling and restore the drive signal amplitude to its original value.
     * **Disable PID 3** (`pids/2/enable -> 0`) before iterating to the next gain value.
     * Wait approximately 3 to 5 times the time constant ($\tau$) for the physical amplitude to stabilize; 10-50 msec is enough.
     * Verify that the PLL remained securely locked during the transient step (larger steps down are better but PLL might be lost during this transient).